Microsoft Excel Essentials for Pharmacy Informatics

 Example sheet

-To split these combine values on the same row using “Text to Columns”, first highlight the column, select “Text to Columns” under Data in the Toolbar.
+To split these combined values on the same row using “Text to Columns”, first highlight the column, select “Text to Columns” under Data in the Toolbar.

 Select the “Delimited” option in the Text to Columns wizard.

-In the next step of the wizard, select and press Ctrl+j in the Other option.
+In the next step of the wizard, select and press Ctrl+j in the "Other" option box.
 Although it does not appear to display much in the field, the process does work.

 In the final step, select finish to complete the parsing.
 Do note that separating these values will require empty real estate next to this column, otherwise there will be a warning stating that you will overwrite populated data.